awojidetola/awojidetola/README.md

 + 🎓 tudying Statistics at University of Lagos, Nigeria
 + ⚡Interested in Research
 + 🌱I am currently working on the Udacity Data Analysis Nanodegree
-+ 🌐 ou can find all my projects on Github, Kaggle and Zindi
++ 🌐 You can find all my projects on Github, Kaggle and Zindi

 <!--
 **awojidetola/awojidetola** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.